XAdanM/XAdamM.github.io/content/projects/competitive-programming.md

 ---

-- [USACO Guide](https://github.com/cpinitiative/usaco-guide): I am a contributor
+- [USACO Guide](https://github.com/cpinitiative/usaco-guide): A free, high quality guide for USACO

 - [Library](https://git.exozy.me/a/Library): Clean templates and algorithm implementations that I use